FINANCIAL WELLNESS

 Why Is the Down Payment So Scary?

 If you’re struggling to come up with the down payment, take heart: you are not alone.
-According to the same NAR survey, since 2015, student loans (for Millennials especially) have been the most cited expense that delayed saving for a down payment, followed by credit card debt, and car loans.
-Other difficulties reported include limited income, rising rents, and health and medical costs.
+According to NAR, student loans (for Millennials especially) have been the most cited expense that delayed saving for a down payment, followed by credit card debt, and car loans.
+Other difficulties include limited income, rising rents, and health and medical costs.

-Additionally, many consumers (some 35%) believe that a 20% down payment is required for any home loan.
+Additionally, many consumers believe that a 20% down payment is required for any home loan.
 But while that 20% is certainly a great way to start, and also saves you from paying private mortgage insurance (PMI), you simply don’t need that much saved to find your home.

 The Good News About Down Payments